zyn1018/Huffman-code-compressor/README.md

 # HuffmanCode
 Huffman encode and decode
-Using 3 kinds of heap as priority queues to build huffman tree
+Using 3 kinds of heap(binary heap, 4-way heap, pairing heap) as priority queues to build huffman tree